mebigfatguy/loc4j/README.md

 Why, I have no idea.
 Line counts as a metric should be abolished.
 Maybe code size (bytes) is better, or maybe some other metrics.
 But line counts no.

-And yet here, you are wondering if the ant task will work.
+And yet here you are wondering if this ant task will work.
 Will it produce the right answers?
 Because Hell, your BOSS WANTS THE DAME LINE COUNT NUMBERS.

 So is this program right?
 Does it count right?